ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ## Submission checklist
 *Once the issue is submitted, please check items in this list as you add under 'Additional project info'*

--   [ ] Link to your project: could be a code repository, a shared document, etc. See [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#link-to-project) {REQUIRED}
+-   [ ] Link to your project: could be a code repository, a shared document, etc. See [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#link-to-project)
 -   [ ] Goals for the OHBM Brainhack: describe what you want to achieve during this brainhack.
 See [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#goals).
 -   [ ] Flesh out at least 2 "good first issues": those are tasks that do not require any prior knowledge about your project, could be defined as issues in a GitHub repository, or in a shared document, cf [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-2-good-first-issues).
 -   [ ] Skills: list skills that would be particularly suitable for your project.
 We ask you to include at least one non-coding skill, cf. [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-skills).